nachocaru/xaprb.com/content/blog/2005-10-05-review-of-the-iriver-hd340.md

 ---
 title: Review of the iRiver HD340
-author: Baron Schwartz
-excerpt: '<p>The iRiver HD340 is a 40GB hard-drive-based multi-codec music player, radio, text reader, and image viewer.
-I review its strengths and weaknesses.</p>'
-layout: post
 permalink: /2005/10/05/review-of-the-iriver-hd340/
 ---
 The iRiver HD340 is a 40GB hard-drive-based multi-codec music player, radio, text reader, and image viewer.
 I have had mine for about 6 months now.
 I have found some strengths and weaknesses that do not seem to be common knowledge.
 As usual, I will try to avoid giving information available elsewhere on the Internet.